astev423/GratisSocial/README.md

 -Only fetch 3 comments, allow users to see more comments if they click a dropdown, also add delete to comments

+-Optimize DB queries, findMany looks through entire DB, don't use it if we only want 1 thing

+-Reuse backend queries functions instead of manually writing them in API routes

 -Add server actions

 -Use react dev tools to test performance